 - The NCRP is not alone in searching for funding solutions.
 Resources for investing in waterrelated goods and services are lacking throughout California.
-This is a statewide problem, and efforts at the state level may yet yield a statewide solution that could, at least in part, become part of NCRP's overall funding strategy. - No single funding source will provide the NCRP with the stability and level of investment required to accomplish its goals and objectives. - A strategy that focuses on integrating multiple funding sources holds the best potential for supplying the NCRP with a stable and long-term revenue stream. - Many potential funding sources, particularly those emerging from recent legislation, hold of funding source provides long-term stability and comes with relatively low administrative overhead.
+This is a statewide problem, and efforts at the state level may yet yield a statewide solution that could, at least in part, become part of NCRP's overall funding strategy. - No single funding source will provide the NCRP with the stability and level of investment required to accomplish its goals and objectives. - A strategy that focuses on integrating multiple funding sources holds the best potential for supplying the NCRP with a stable and long-term revenue stream. - Many potential funding sources, particularly those emerging from recent legislation, hold huge potential but are still in development.
+This presents NCRP with two opportunities: to nudge the policy development in ways that align with the goals of the region; and to lead in implementation, which may afford more opportunities for experimentation and innovation.
+This leadership may come with additional costs as well, in the form of uncertainty and social capital development.
+These costs should be factored into a decision to pursue less-well-developed funding sources. - The NCRP should consider new regional assessments, in the form of taxes or fees, to pay for environmental investments.
+This type of funding source provides long-term stability and comes with relatively low administrative overhead.
 The logistics of implementing and collecting the revenue across the region may prove more challenging, but worth exploring.